JamFox/docs.jamfox.dev/docs/content/devops/redteaming.md

     ```
 - Then on Kali use 9999 as proxy (for example with `proxychains`)

+### Proxies and Mesh Networks for traversal

+Proxychains

+Wireguard

+ligolo-ng - TUN iface, no need for proxychains etc.

+Knockd

 ## SQL

 - `sqlmap`: Automated tool for SQL injection and database takeover.